 This committee shall recommend recipients of honorary degrees to the president and the Board of Trustees.
-The provost shall be ex officio chair.
+The provost or appointed representative shall be ex officio chair.

 COMMITTEE ON INSTRUCTIONAL DEVELOPMENT

 This committee shall initiate studies and make recommendations to the faculty and administration on enhancing the practice and status of teaching.